CorwinClau/weekly_exercise_3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

+  Yes, there seems to be a pattern.
+The density estimates of the distribution of events in weekdays (Monday to Friday) are in a similar bimodal pattern, with one maximum at around 8am and the other at approximately 17:30pm.
+The density plots for Sunday and Saturday also share a similar pattern: The density (frequency of events) increases until 1am, reaches its lowest level at 5am, then increases drastically and reaches its highest point between 12:30pm and 15:00, and decreases monotonously until 24:00.
+The pattern shared by weekdays might be attributed to commuting, while it's hard to appropriately elucidate the pattern shared by weekends.

 The variable `client` describes whether the renter is a regular user (level `Registered`) or has not joined the bike-rental organization (`Causal`).
 The next set of exercises investigate whether these two different categories of users show different rental behavior and how `client` interacts with the patterns you found in the previous exercises.